-Things you may not know about a holiday to Peru are many, people think of many different things when thinking about a Peru holiday, discovering Machu Picchu on top of peoples lists, the fabulous city of Cusco and its many ruins also top of the list or the Sacred Valley of the Incas not be missed as is the Amazon basin and the beautiful jungle lodges along the river.
-How about the mysterious Nazca Lines a must see in any visit to Peru.
+Things you may not know about a holiday to Peru are many, people think of many different things when thinking about a Peru holiday, discovering Machu Picchu on top of people’s lists, the fabulous city of Cusco and its many ruins also top of the list or the Sacred Valley of the Incas not be missed as is the Amazon basin and the beautiful jungle lodges along the river.
+How about the mysterious Nazca Lines a must see in any Peru travel.
 But Peru is not only old ruins and dense jungle, in this article we will discuss some other aspects of Peru that you may not have known about, so read on and discover a whole new side perfect for your next Peru holiday.

 Over the last few years the Peruvian food movement has exploded, with the emergence of fusion cuisine a mix of Peruvian and many other different food cultures to give a new taste sensation like nothing else on the planet, this movement was started by a group of Peruvian chefs, headed by the famous Peruvian chef Gaston Acurio, famous worldwide for his restaurants and here in Peru for experimental cooking and the promotion of Peruvian food worldwide.
 This type of cooking is so popular now in Peru that there is a television station dedicated solely to this form of cooking.